Student-Initiated Action Advising via Advice Novelty: Related Work

 Another line of work in deep RL involves applying action advising methods by following heuristics without any pre-training, which forms the specific group of approaches our study belongs to.
 In \cite{DBLP:journals/corr/abs-1812-02632}, the LfD paradigm was combined with active learning by making the student agent query for demonstrations itself in a very similar way to action advising.
 To do so, they make use of some specialised network architectures that make it possible for the student agent to measure its state uncertainty, and be able to use this estimation to determine the most appropriate times and states to request advice for. \cite{DBLP:conf/cig/IlhanGP19} further developed the idea of \cite{DBLP:conf/atal/SilvaGC17} to make the agents initiate teacher-student interactions in multi-agent deep RL.
 Instead of state counting, RND is employed to compute the novelty of the states to be compatible with complex state spaces that require non-linear function approximation.
 More recently, \cite{DBLP:conf/aaai/SilvaHKT20a} utilised uncertainty measurements obtained via multiple neural network heads in student-initiated action advising to time the advice requests similarly to \cite{DBLP:journals/corr/abs-1812-02632}; however, they don't employ a special loss function as in LfD.
+In parallel to these studies, \cite{aawithimitation} introduced an approach to imitate and reuse the teacher advice in order to prevent spending budget on previously queried states, which can be combined with other action advising methods to make them more practically feasible.

-None of these heuristic-based methods for deep RL is designed to be able to handle the extended absence of the teacher at the beginning of learning.
-Our study aims to provide a solution that is suitable for such scenarios, as well as alleviating the present individual drawbacks of requiring uncertainty models \cite{DBLP:conf/aaai/SilvaHKT20a}\cite{ DBLP:journals/corr/abs-1812-02632}, being susceptible to replay memory induced latency in estimations \cite{DBLP:conf/cig/IlhanGP19, DBLP:conf/aaai/SilvaHKT20a, DBLP:journals/corr/abs-1812-02632} which are detailed in Section~\ref{sec:proposed_method}.
+In addition to the aforementioned drawbacks, none of these heuristic-based methods for deep RL is designed to be able to handle the extended absence of the teacher.
+As we highlight in Section~\ref{sec:introduction}, this is especially crucial in real-world applications.
+Our study aims to provide a solution that is suitable for such scenarios, as well as alleviating the present individual drawbacks of requiring uncertainty models \cite{DBLP:conf/aaai/SilvaHKT20a}\cite{ DBLP:journals/corr/abs-1812-02632}, being susceptible to experience replay induced latency in estimations \cite{DBLP:conf/cig/IlhanGP19, DBLP:conf/aaai/SilvaHKT20a, DBLP:journals/corr/abs-1812-02632} which are detailed in Section~\ref{sec:proposed_method}.